-Stomach cancers are rare.
-But they are also serious.
+Stomach cancers are rare and serious.

 Nebraska Medicine has a team of dedicated specialists including: gastroenterologist, radiologists, pathologists, radiation oncologists, surgical oncologists, and gastrointestinal oncologists dedicated to the diagnosis and treatment of gastrointestinal cancers including stomach, bile duct, colorectal, esophageal and pancreatic cancers.